-Featuring: Rosa RojasPosts On: December 4, 2016 (Free from December 24, 2016 through December 31, 2019)
+Featuring: Rosa RojasPosts On: December 4, 2016 (Free from December 24, 2016 through December 31, 2020)

-Being a perfectionist and frustrated with her own traditional hand appliqué results, Rosa Rojas was determined to find a better, faster and easier method for achieving the beautiful hand appliqué she desired.
+Being a perfectionist and frustrated with her own traditional hand appliqué results, Rosa Rojas was determined to find a better, faster, and easier method for achieving the beautiful hand appliqué she desired.
 The result was the Apliquick tools that allow a person to make even the tiniest of perfect circles.
 This Spanish designer and artist says that it is all about ‘letting the tools’ do the work for you.
 Addicted to appliqué, Rosa even shows you how easy it is to design and make your own Hawaiian quilt.

 Ricky also has a demonstration of a twisted thread chain, by machine, that will add texture and interest to your quilt work.
 Variations and interest can be enhanced depending on the size and type of silk ribbon or cording used.

-Featuring: Susan ClevelandPosts On: October 7, 2018 (Free from December 31, 2018 through March 1, 2020)
+Featuring: Susan ClevelandPosts On: October 7, 2018 (Free from March 20, 2020 through March 23, 2021)

 We have translated this show into English, Spanish, Italian, German, French & Russian.
 Watch in your language and let us know if it's good.
 Susan Cleveland is in the house and that means precision, fabulous workmanship, and lots of laughs.
 Having avoided the Dresden plate for years because she wasn’t happy with her own results, she is now a full-fledged convert…working with a traditional block in an upbeat and contemporary way.
 With a nod of thanks to her quilt sisters of yore, Susan shares tips for creating perfect points, avoiding the dreaded wonky bias volcano center, and fun and contemporary ways to add spark and fun to this much loved block.
-A stickler for impeccable piecing, Susan then shares tips about thread, needles and feed dogs that can make a huge difference when it comes to results.
+A stickler for impeccable piecing, Susan then shares tips about thread, needles, and feed dogs that can make a huge difference when it comes to results.
 Don’t miss this show!

-Featuring: Becky GoldsmithPosts On: December 30, 2018 (Free from December 29, 2018 through December 31, 2019)
+Featuring: Jean WellsPosts On: December 15, 2019 (Free from December 23, 2019 through December 31, 2021)